dart-lang/sdk/docs/language/informal/reserve-await-and-yield.md

 have had any user or tool author requests to do so, so they don't seem to be problematic.

+## Suggested Spec Changes

+### 20.1.1 Reserved Words

+Add `await` and `yield` to the list of reserved words.

+### 16.33 Identifier Reference

+Remove this paragraph:

+> It is a compile-time error if any of the identifiers `async`, `await` or
+> `yield` is used as an identifier in a function body marked with either
+> `async`, `async*` or `sync*`.

+It's redundant for `await` and `yield` since they can't be used as identifiers *anywhere*.
+For `async`, there's no real need to disallow it inside a function body since it's unambiguous, even inside an asynchronous function.

 ## Appendix: Corpus scraper

-Here's the little script I used to count the uses of the keywords and identifiers:
+Here's the little script I used to count the uses of the keywords and
+identifiers:

 ```dart
 import 'dart:io';